Cloud Makes Security More Affordable for Smaller Companies

 One of the essential aspects of cloud computing, according to NIST SP 800-145, is measured service.
 It involves “leveraging a metering capability at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth, and active user accounts).”
 In other words, cloud providers can bill customers based on how much of the service was actually used.

-SMBs that do not use many units of a security service find it more affordable use the pay-per-use billing model than paying for the product outright.
+SMBs that do not use many units of a security service find it more affordable to use the pay-per-use billing model than paying for the product outright.
 This model also provides the product’s vendor with inherent price discrimination, since the customers who make greater use of the service pay more for it than the lower-volume customers.